 Tomatillos are sometimes difficult to find, although I have been having more success lately.
 If I am unable to find them, I will add a few more fire roasted peppers.
 I like to add some Hatch chiles, to at least somewhat mimic that tart flavor of the tomatillo.

-A classic enchilada ingredient, this is a tasty sauce to pour over tamales, or to make into a festive party dip like our Enchilada Dip.
+A classic enchilada ingredient, this is a tasty sauce to pour over tamales, or to make into a festive party dip like this enchilada dip.

 However you use it, this homemade enchilada sauce is worth the effort.